-Complaint Procedure for Review of Allegations of Unlawful Discrimination (Employees)
+Complaint Procedure for Review of Allegations of Unlawful Discrimination

-The State University of New York College of Environmental Science and Forestry (SUNY-ESF), in its continuing effort to seek equity in education and employment and consistent with Federal and State anti-discrimination legislation, has adopted a complaint procedure for the prompt and equitable investigation and resolution of allegations of unlawful discrimination on the basis of age, race, ethnicity, creed, religion, color, national origin, sexual orientation, military status, sex, gender identity, disability, veteran status, marital status, familial status, pregnancy, pre-disposing genetic characteristics, domestic violence victim status, criminal conviction or retaliation.
-Harassment, on the basis of the above-protected categories, is a form of unlawful discrimination.
+The State University of New York College of Environmental Science and Forestry (ESF), in its continuing effort to seek equity in education and employment and consistent with Federal and State anti-discrimination legislation, has adopted a complaint procedure for the prompt and equitable investigation and resolution of allegations of unlawful discrimination on the basis of age, race, ethnicity, creed, religion, color, national origin, sexual orientation, military status, sex, gender identity, disability, veteran status, marital status, familial status, pregnancy, pre-disposing genetic characteristics, domestic violence victim status, criminal conviction or any other protected groups and classes under Federal and State Laws and executive orders.
+Harassment, on the basis of the above protected categories, is a form of unlawful discrimination.
 Sex discrimination includes sexual harassment and sexual violence.
-Conduct that may constitute harassment is described in Appendix A.
+Retaliation against a person who files a complaint, serves as a witness, or assists or participates in any manner in this procedure is strictly prohibited and may result in disciplinary actions.

-This SUNY ESF complaint procedure provides a mechanism through which the college may identify, respond to, prevent, and eliminate incidents of illegal discrimination, and to remedy the discriminatory effects on the victim(s) and others, if appropriate.
+This procedure may be used by any student or employee of ESF, as well as third-parties who are participating in a college sponsored program or affiliated activity.
+The complaint procedure provides a mechanism through which the college may identify, respond to, prevent, and eliminate incidents of illegal discrimination, and to remedy the discriminatory effects on the victim(s) and others, if appropriate.
 The college recognizes and accepts its responsibility in this regard and believes that the establishment of this internal, non-adversarial complaint procedure will benefit student faculty, staff and administration by permitting prompt investigation and resolution of problems.

 This procedure has been developed in accordance with guidelines and recommendations provided by the SUNY Chancellor's Office of Diversity Equity and Inclusion.
-The policy is administered by Tim Blehar, Assistant Director of Human Resources and Anne Lombard, Dean of Students, Student Affairs Office.
-Here forward both will be referred in this document as Discrimination Complaint Administrator (DCA).
+The policy is administered by the Title IX Coordinator and Affirmative Action Officer (or designee).
+Here forward the Title IX Coordinator and Affirmative Action Officer or designee will be referred in this document as Discrimination Complaint Administrator (DCA).